Geodesic dome: History

 The Climatron greenhouse at Missouri Botanical Garden, built in 1960 and designed by Thomas C. Howard of Synergetics, Inc., inspired the domes in the science fiction movie Silent Running.

 Science World in Vancouver, built for Expo 86, and inspired by Buckminster Fuller's Geodesic dome.

 RISE, public art designed by Wolfgang Buttress, located in Belfast, consists of two spheres which utilise Buckminster Fuller's Geodesic dome.

 The first geodesic dome was designed after World War I by Walther Bauersfeld, chief engineer of Carl Zeiss Jena, an optical company, for a planetarium to house his planetarium projector.
 An initial, small dome was patented and constructed by the firm of Dykerhoff and Wydmann on the roof of the Carl Zeiss Werke in Jena, Germany.
 A larger dome, called "The Wonder of Jena", opened to the public on July 18, 1926.

 Twenty years later, Buckminster Fuller coined the term "geodesic" from field experiments with artist Kenneth Snelson at Black Mountain College in 1948 and 1949.
 Although Fuller was not the original inventor, he is credited with the U.S. popularization of the idea for which he received on 29 June 1954.
 The oldest surviving dome built by Fuller himself is located in Woods Hole, Massachusetts, and was built by students under his tutelage over three weeks in 1953.

 The geodesic dome appealed to Fuller because it was extremely strong for its weight, its "omnitriangulated" surface provided an inherently stable structure, and because a sphere encloses the greatest volume for the least surface area.

 The dome was successfully adopted for specialized uses, such as the 21 Distant Early Warning Line domes built in Canada in 1956, the 1958 Union Tank Car Company dome near Baton Rouge, Louisiana, designed by Thomas C. Howard of Synergetics, Inc. and specialty buildings such as the Kaiser Aluminum domes (constructed in numerous locations across the US, e.g., Virginia Beach, Virginia), auditoriums, weather observatories, and storage facilities.
 The dome was soon breaking records for covered surface, enclosed volume, and construction speed.

 Beginning in 1954, the U.S. Marines experimented with helicopter-deliverable geodesic domes.
-A 30-foot wood and plastic geodesic dome was lifted and carried by helicopter at 50 knots without damage, leading to the manufacture of a standard magnesium dome by Magnesium Products of Milwaukee.
-Tests included assembly practices in which previously untrained Marines were able to assemble a 30-foot magnesium dome in 135 minutes, helicopter lifts off aircraft carriers, and a durability test in which an anchored dome successfully withstood without damage, a day-long 120 mph propeller blast from the twin 3,000 horsepower engines of an anchored airplane.
+A 30 ft wood and plastic geodesic dome was lifted and carried by helicopter at 50 knot without damage, leading to the manufacture of a standard magnesium dome by Magnesium Products of Milwaukee.
+Tests included assembly practices in which previously untrained Marines were able to assemble a 30 ft magnesium dome in 135 minutes, helicopter lifts off aircraft carriers, and a durability test in which an anchored dome successfully withstood without damage, a day-long 120 mph propeller blast from the twin 3,000 horsepower engines of an anchored airplane.